 Negotiating the length of your parental leave is an important conversation to have with your manager.
 You also may be in a position where you want to shorten or extend it.
-The table below is taken from the Supporting Working Parents website (an Australian Government Initiative).
+The table below is taken from the Supporting Working Parents website (an Australian Government Initiative) and will help you prepare by understanding your obligations.
 More information can be found here.

 |Telling your employer of your intention to take unpaid parental leave under the Fair Work Act.